dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T177: Regulatory bodies enforce competition laws.
+### T177: Regulatory bodies like the FTC and DOJ enforce competition laws.

 |Support|
 |---|